marcosgarzon/marcosgarzon/README.md

-### ¡Hi! 👋
+### Hi there! 👋

-Currently I have completed, among others, 3 Front-End courses already certified on which I continue to develop and I also continue studying Back-End Programming at night.
+Currently, I have completed four certified courses to become a Full-Stack developer.
+Additionally, I am pursuing a degree in programming and I am still studying towards a Technical Degree in Programming.

 The courses carried out in CODERHOUSE are the following: